 12.1.
-GDNs submit by 31 July 2015 to Ofgem their completed RRP cost and revenue returns.
-These should be accompanied by a commentary and GDNs will also publish an annual report on their price control performance by 30 September 2015, this publication should be consistent with the commentary.
+GDNs submit to Ofgem their completed RRP cost and revenue returns by 31 July following the end of each reporting year.
+These should be accompanied by supporting commentary.
+The GDNs will also publish releveant tables (tables 2.2 to 2.6

+12.1.12.2. ) and an annual report on their price control performance by no later than 31 July following the end of each reporting year.
+This publication should be consistent with the commentary submitted to Ofgem.
 The main purpose of the commentary is to:

 - Provide a summary of the key outputs you have delivered during the year and set them in context of the delivery of overall RIIO-GD1 price control outputs.
 This should include a forecast out to the end of the price control.
 The commentary should explain the reasons for any material differences between our planned price control and actual/forecast performance.
-For future commentaries there will be a requirement to explain material differences in movement of forecast from the previous year. - Provide an appropriate narrative that explains the reasons for actual/forecast spend and workload and the material differences between allowances and our actual spend. - The appropriateness and materiality should be set at a level that avoids the need for Ofgem to ask supplementary questions
+There is a requirement to explain material differences in movement of forecast from the previous year. - Provide an appropriate narrative that explains the reasons for actual/forecast spend and workload and the material differences between allowances and our actual spend. - The appropriateness and materiality should be set at a level that avoids the need for Ofgem to ask supplementary questions

-12.2.
+12.2.12.3.
 Whilst the RRP tabs are discrete and are arranged by opex/repex /capex; your commentary should be reflective of a totex approach and how this links with outputs.